Acceleration towards cashless - Safeguarding the vulnerable

 As such, vulnerable members of our society must be safeguarded as we move towards a cash-free way of life.
 It’s imperative that we don’t leave sections of our society behind.

-With a of all UK smartphone users predicted to make in-store payments using a mobile phone by 2023, the finance industry must step up to the challenge of ensuring that financial inclusion, security, and education, amongst other issues, are at the forefront of this transition.
+With a quarter of all UK smartphone users predicted to make in-store payments using a mobile phone by 2023, the finance industry must step up to the challenge of ensuring that financial inclusion, security, and education, amongst other issues, are at the forefront of this transition.

 Impact on the low income